 UB Gender Institute

-A university-wide research center founded in 1997, the Gender Institute offers grants and awards to UB faculty and students.
+The Gender Institute, a UB-wide research center founded in 1997, offers grants and awards to UB faculty and students.
 We support scholarship on women and on the intricate connections between gender and other social forces, such as sexuality, race, class, health, age, religion, and place.
 Learn more.

 UB SPHHP

-Our mission is to improve the health of populations, communities and individuals through disciplinary and interdisciplinary education, research and service.
-Through a range of research initiatives and centers, the School of Public Health and Health Professions is contributing to improved health for populations, communities and individuals.
+The mission of the School of Public Health and Health Professions (SPHHP) is to improve the health of populations, communities and individuals through disciplinary and interdisciplinary education, research and service.
+Through a range of research initiatives and centers, the SPHHP is contributing to improved health for populations, communities and individuals.
 Learn more.